OwnersUp/ownersup.com/_posts/2021-09-22-a-deep-dive-into-goal-prioritization.md

 #### **What is Goal Prioritization?**

-Successful goal prioritization is creating a system that gives you the best return on your time and makes the most significant impact on your business.

-This isn’t an ad hoc kind of system.
+Successful goal prioritization is creating a system that gives you the best return on your time and makes the most significant impact on your business.This isn’t an ad hoc kind of system.
 Instead, it’s crucial to weigh all the factors involved to ensure you get the most out of your minutes.

-### **Problems People Run into with Goal Prioritization**
+### **Problems People Run into with Goal**

+### **Prioritization**

 #### *Problem \#1: Focusing on Tight Deadlines*

 Choosing tasks with short deadlines gives you instant wins that can shoot dopamine up to your brain and make you feel good about yourself.

 Unfortunately, focusing on those sprinting tasks isn’t the best course of action for your business.
 Instead, building your enterprise requires focusing on less pressing deadlines because they offer more substantial rewards.
-One[**Forbes article**](https://www.forbes.com/sites/georgedeeb/2020/06/02/dont-let-short-term-thinking-hurt-long-term-success/?sh=16c3947b4355) speaks this notion, bringing up how short-term thinking will obstruct your long-term success.
+One&nbsp;[**Forbes article**](https://www.forbes.com/sites/georgedeeb/2020/06/02/dont-let-short-term-thinking-hurt-long-term-success/?sh=16c3947b4355) speaks this notion, bringing up how short-term thinking will obstruct your long-term success.
 In fairness, those dopamine hits are nearly irresistible when you’re looking for wins and trying to get the ball rolling.
 And I’m not necessarily against performing functions for your business that make you feel good.
 However, you’re running an entire enterprise, not only one facet of it.
 That means learning how to delegate, strategize, and – yes – prioritize.

 #### *Problem \#2: Not Thinking Big Picture Because You Feel Stretched*

 Entrepreneurship is all about the big picture.
 You aren’t performing a sprint that provides instant gratification.
 Your success stems from your ability to stick to a plan and focus on your long-term objectives with no concrete deadlines.
 It’s an issue I empathize with a lot.
 We all feel stretched at some point as an entrepreneur.
 Deciding what should be your top priority when there are *so many* critical business elements is daunting.

 With the weight of the world on your shoulders, why wouldn’t you start pinging off the less pressing work to fuel (and fool) yourself with all that dopamine?
 After all, you already feel like you’re swimming against the current.
 You might as well feel good while fighting an uphill battle.
 Of course—this approach is highly unadvisable, but it’s a mistake we’re all susceptible to.